prak112/document-wordcloud/README.md

     2. Create a dictionary with counter for each identified word
     3. Filter common stop-words (based on context)
 ## Evaluation of the terms to identify meaning
-    1. Model identified terms after stop-words filtering
+    1. Load data into Dataframe
-    2. Visualize word-cloud from Model
+    2. Visualize wordcloud from Dataframe